dotnet/docs/docs/core/compatibility/core-libraries/6.0/numeric-format-parsing-handles-higher-precision.md

 In most cases, no action is necessary and the correct precision will be shown in the resulting strings.

-However, if you want to revert to the previous (incorrect) behavior where the alphabetic character in the format string is interpreted as a literal character when the precision is greater than 99, you can wrap the first character in single quotes or escape it with a backslash.
+However, if you want to revert to the previous (incorrect) behavior where the format specifier is interpreted as a literal character when the precision is greater than 99, you can wrap that character in single quotes or escape it with a backslash.
 For example, in previous .NET versions, `42.ToString("G999")` returns `G999`.
-To maintain that behavior, change the format string to `"'G'999"`.
+To maintain that behavior, change the format string to `"'G'999"` or `"\\G999"`.
 This will work on .NET Framework, .NET Core, and .NET 5+.

 The following format strings will continue to be interpreted as custom numeric format strings: